linkedin/Liger-Kernel/Readme.md

 **Liger Kernel** is a collection of Triton-native kernels designed specifically for LLM training.
 It aims to be **performant**, **correct**, and **lightweight**.
 We welcome contributions from the community to help us enhance and grow this project.

 ### ✨ Key Features
-- **🚀 Performant:** All kernels are written in OpenAI Triton with optimized tuning, which increases multi-GPU training throughput by 20% and reduces memory usage by 60%.
+- **🚀 Performant:** All kernels are written in OpenAI Triton with optimized tuning, increasing multi-GPU training throughput by 20% and reducing memory usage by 60%.
 - **✅ Correct:** Each kernel undergoes rigorous unit and convergence testing to ensure accuracy.
 - **🌱 Lightweight:** The kernels have minimal dependencies, requiring only Torch and Triton—no extra libraries needed!